 SECTION 2.
 Please note, when importing a coaches game plan, you MUST DOUBLE-CLICK on the TEAM.coa file for it to import properly.
 Simply highlighting the profile and clicking OK will NOT import the coaches game plan.

-SECTION 2.
+SECTION 1.
 To keep the league running smoothly, when one week has past since the coaches game plan due date and no game plan has been uploaded, please attempt to contact the HOME coach.
-If you do not get a response in 3 days, play the game with the pre-loaded generic coaches game plan.
-DO NOT DO THIS IF THE OPPOSING COACH OR COMMISSIONER NOTIFIES YOU THAT THE GAMEPLAN WILL BE LATE AND WHY.
+If you do not get a response in 3 days, play the game with a computer-generated game plan.
+DO NOT DO THIS IF THE OPPOSING COACH OR COMMISSIONER NOTIFIES YOU THAT THE GAME PLAN WILL BE LATE AND WHY.

 ARTICLE X: DRAFT

 SECTION 1.
 The initial draft in 2014 included all rated players from the original 18 VBA pool teams put into the draft by the 16 owners.
 The teams drafted in reverse order on even number rounds in an order pre-determined by a Power Ball lottery.
 In 2020, we had an expansion draft for 4 new VBA teams from the unowned players from the 1984-85 database.

 SECTION 2.
-The VBA will have an annual entry draft.
-The players included in this draft will consist of all rated players who ended the season on the roster of an NBA pool team and are not currently owned by a league team.
+The VBA will have an annual rookie/free agent draft.
+The players included in this draft will consist of all rated players who are not currently owned by a league team.

 - 12 chances (lowest winning pct)